 By CRL Public Relations

 Sometimes the signs align in a fashion that point the way for a person to follow.
-Andrew Schubert recognized those signs, which led him to The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), the premier institution for audio engineering education, and a new life as a mixer and independent producer.
+Andrew Schubert recognized those signs, which led him to The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), and a new life as a mixer and independent producer.